 Keep Your Garage Clean

 This is not a drill.
 You may not spend a ton of time in your garage, but it’s the perfect hiding spot for bugs.
 Spiders are solitary creatures who crave peace and quiet.
-Since garages aren’t our primary hangout spot, spiders can happily settle in.
+Since your garage probably isn't your primary hangout spot, spiders can happily settle in.
 Keep spiders out of your garage by ensuring that the space is as clean as possible.
 Scattered tools create too many hiding spots for spiders.
-Remember to organize this space when you’re working on the rest of the house.
-Don’t forget to keep an eye on your garage door seal.
+Organizing this space can help to keep spiders out of your garage and home.
+You'll also want to check your garage door seal.
 If there’s any opening, spiders will walk right in.

 Get the Yard in Order